 The product management community often uses the term stakeholder management as shorthand for how product managers communicate with executives and investors.
 But the truth is every product has many different types of stakeholders.
 And, each type of stakeholder has different priorities and expectations for product management.
 Understanding how to manage different types of stakeholders will serve you well both in shipping successful products and in your product management career.

 Today we’ll review a few different types of stakeholders and how best to work with them.
+Of course, every team is different.
+So you may want to also conduct a stakeholder analysis to supplement this information.

-What is a Product Stakeholder?
+What is a product stakeholder?

 First let’s back up, how do you define stakeholder anyway?
 In a product management context, a stakeholder can be any person or group of people who: